15 former WSU frat members charged in alcohol poisoning death

 “While the charges may lead to some level of accountability, this is not justice,” Martinez’ family said in a statement Wednesday.
 “It does not bring us closure.”

-The family said they are disappointed that none of the men will be charged with hazing, as Pullman police allowed the statute of limitations for the charge to expire.
+The family said they are disappointed that none of the men will be charged with hazing, as the statute of limitations for the charge to expire.
 The family said hazing should be considered a felony in Washington.

 Martinez’ mother Jolayne Houtz wrote in a Seattle Times op-ed that universities should make the disciplinary history of fraternities public and exercise more oversight.
 Houtz is a former Seattle Times reporter.